UndefinedCreations/docs/gradle-plugins/nova/plugins/local-plugins.md

 ```
 :::

-You can also choose to overwrite the plugin every time on started.
+You can also choose to override the plugin on each startup.
-See below for an example

 ::: tabs key:groovy-kotlin
 == Groovy DSL